-Now, we can see the written tradition at a distance with KITAB’s first dataset.
-Spoiler: it is hugely intertexual.
+Now, we can see the written tradition at a distance with KITAB’s first data set.
+Spoiler: it is hugely intertextual.

-There are important caveats: we need to build a more representative corpus; the text reuse software that we use needs further optimization.
+There are important caveats: we need to build a more representative corpus; the text reuse software that we use needs further optimisation.
 Still, I would propose that we can already learn a lot.

-We ran passim — text reuse software developed by David Smith — on the entirety of KITAB’s corpus, comparing the words of each of 4,260 books to the words of every other text (~18 million book comparisons).
-This process – including a 5-gram “shingling” method – involves a few simple steps repeated trillions of times as passim searches for, and aligns, common passages.
-Every time it found a common passage including at least 10 but up to 300 words, it created a record of the match within a file dedicated to the relationship between the two books (so, potentially ~18 million files containing billions of records).
+We ran passim – text reuse software developed by David Smith – on the entirety of KITAB’s corpus, comparing the words of each of 4,260 books to the words of every other text (~18 million book comparisons).
+This process – including a 5-gram ‘shingling’ method – involved a few simple steps repeated trillions of times as passim searched for, and aligned, common passages.
+Every time it found a common passage of at least 10 and up to 300 words, it created a record of the match within a file dedicated to the relationship between the two books (so, potentially ~18 million files containing billions of records).

-So where between two books, there is only one such instance of reuse recorded, the substance of reuse is virtually always of no interest and documents no meaningful relationship between the books (e.g., no direct use, no major common source).
-Similarly, 2 or 3 records of reuse are (most) often matters of pure accident.
-Of the ~1 million files, approximately 600,000 have only 3 or fewer records.
+When passim recorded only one such instance of reuse between two books, the substance of the reuse is virtually always of no interest and reveals no meaningful relationship between the books (e.g. no direct use or major common source).
+Similarly, two or three records of reuse are (most) often matters of pure accident.
+Of the ~1 million files, approximately 600,000 contain only three or fewer records.

-The graph here shows how much the data is dominated by files documenting, frankly, meaningless relationships.
-The y-axis shows the number of files, and the x-axis the number of records for a pair of compared books (specifically, 1 = at least one record in a file; 2 = at least two records, and so on).
+The graph above shows how much the data is dominated by files documenting, frankly, meaningless relationships.
+The y-axis tracks the number of files and the x-axis the number of records for a pair of compared books (specifically, 1 = at least one record in a file, 2 = at least two records, and so on).
 The number of files drops steeply as the number of records increases.
-There were ~18 million possible matches, and ~1 million times books match with at least 1 record.
-By comparison, as the far right of the graph shows, there are about ~32,000 files with at least 100 such matches.
+There were ~18 million possible matches, and ~1 million times books match with at least one record.
+By contrast, the far right of the graph shows that there were about ~32,000 files with at least 100 matches.

-We do not know, yet, at what point we can assume two texts to start having a historically meaningful relationship based on counting such instances – and there was likely no specific tipping point, say 4 or 5.
-But what is much more interesting is that most books in our corpus do have a much more substantial relationship with at least one other book, and that a very large number of them have very substantial ones.
-In in other words, it is uncommon to find a book that is independent of all others.
+We do not know yet at what point in counting such instances we can assume two texts to have a historically meaningful relationship – and there was likely no specific tipping point at, say, four or five matches.
+But what is much more interesting is that most books in our corpus do have a significant relationship with at least one other book, and a very large number of them have a very substantial one.
+In other words, it is uncommon to find a book that is independent of all others.
 This is another way of slicing the same data.

-The above graph shows that many of our works have very much in common with other works.
-The y-axis shows the number of books, and the x-axis the number of records (specifically, 1 = at least one record in a file; 2 = at least two records, and so on).
-Of the 4,260 books analysed, 3,606 – or 85% – have at least 20 common passages with another book.
-As you can see at the far right of the graph, of the 4,260 books, just over half (2,332) contain at least 100 records of common passages with another book.
+The above graph shows that many of our works have much in common with other works.
+The y-axis shows the number of books and the x-axis the number of records of reuse (specifically, 1 = at least one record in a file, 2 = at least two records, and so on).
+Of the 4,260 books analysed, 3,606 – or 85% – have at least twenty passages in common with another book.
+As you can see at the far right of the graph, of the 4,260 books, just over half (2,332) contain at least 100 records of passages shared with another book.

-So, whereas many relationships are meaningless, we do have many meaningful ones.
+So, although many relationships are meaningless, we do have many meaningful ones.
 And most books are meaningfully linked to other books.

-What is perhaps more interesting, and ready for our analysis now, is the outliers – the cases where reuse is enormous.
+What is perhaps even more interesting, and ready for our analysis now, is the outliers – the cases in which the reuse is enormous.
 Filtering our data shows the following, for example:

-- For 25% of our 4,260 books, more than 50% of the book matches with at least one other book in the corpus (reckoned by word count); similarly, for 18% of our corpus, or 757 books, our approach identified1,000 or more instances of text reuse with another book;
+For 25% of our 4,260 books, more than 50% of the book matches at least one other book in the corpus (reckoned by word count); similarly, for 18% of our corpus, or 757 books, our approach identified 1,000 or more instances of text reuse with another book.

-- Works typically classified as pertaining to Hadith are massively intertextual.
-For example, despite the example of meaningless reuse cited above, the Musnad of Aḥmad b. Ḥanbal (d.
-241/855) shares hundreds of thousands of words with other individual books;
+Works typically classified as pertaining to Hadith are massively intertextual.
+For example, despite the example of meaningless reuse cited above, the Musnad of Ahmad b.
+Hanbal shares hundreds of thousands of words with other individual books.

-This high degree of reuse should make us reconsider many assumptions we have about the textual tradition as a whole – including, for example, how people who produced such works conceived of what they were doing.
+This high degree of reuse should make us reconsider many assumptions we hold about the textual tradition as a whole – including, for example, how the people who produced such works conceived of what they were doing.